The Yabba dabba dispute is resolved. Fred Flintstone can stay | ExBulletin

 A city lawyer has previously said residents must obtain a permit before installing such sculptures, regardless of the theme.

 Hillsborough went to court in 2019 after Fang failed to comply with multiple stop work orders, as well as a feature removal order around the multi-million dollar property with his 2,730-foot home square (254 square meters).
 Fang counterattacked.
-The Palo Alto Daily Post first reported news of the settlement on Thursday.
+The Daily Post in Palo Alto first reported news of the settlement on Thursday.

 Mark Hudak, an attorney for Hillsborough, previously said the town prides itself on its rural, woodland feel and rules are in place so neighbors don’t have to watch your version of what you’d like to have, and you don’t have to look at theirs.

-According to records, the bylaw states that the city will review and approve a study of landscaping improvements.
+According to recordings, the bylaw states that the city will review and approve a landscape improvement study.
 In turn, Fang will apply for building permits.
 The city will also pay Fang $ 125,000 and drop the lawsuit, which was dismissed by the state court on April 27.

 No news on Barney Rubble’s role in the affair.